mr-mahmood/dotfiles/README.md

 once we are in hyprland, we can use some keybindings to open some apps, so lets see what we can do with this keybindings:

+---
+> [!TIP]
+>
+> super is window key by default and you can change it in config file

+open and close windows:
+- super + space : launch wofi
 - super + q : open terminal(kitty, fish, etc)
 - super + e : open file Manager
 - super + f : open firefox
-- super + t : cahnge wallpaper
 - super + c : close active window
+---
+exit and lock hyprland:
 - super + m : exit hyprland
 - super + ctrl + l : lock screen
+---
+wallpaper:
+- super + t : cahnge wallpaper
+- super + shift + t : launch waypaper
+---
+screenshot:
 - print : take screenshot of a region
 - shift + print : take screenshot of the whole screen
+---
+move windows and focus:
 - super + Shift + h : move window to the left
 - super + Shift + j : move window to the bottom
 - super + Shift + k : move window to the top
 - super + Shift + l : move window to the right
 - super + h : move window focus to the left
 - super + j : move window focus to the bottom
 - super + k : move window focus to the top
 - super + l : move window focus to the right
+---

 there is a lot more about hyprland and i leave it to you to explore it.

+# fish termianl